databricks/zerobus-sdk/examples/README.md

 **Recommendation:** Start with the JSON example for quick prototyping, then migrate to Protocol Buffers for production deployments where type safety and performance matter.

-**Note:** Both examples work immediately out of the box.
-Schema generation is only required when customizing the Protocol Buffers example for your own table.
+**Note:** All examples work immediately out of the box.
+Schema generation is only required when customizing the Protocol Buffers examples for your own table.

 ## Troubleshooting